Cogger101/my-ts-game/README.md

 ## Typescrpit

 -   [ ] Refreshing the word when New game/Refresh btn is pressed
+-   [ ] Letters to be greyed out and no longer reusable once clicked
 -   [ ] Reset the letter press when New game/refresh btn is pressed
 -   [ ] Revealing matching letters
 -   [ ] Hangman animation